What is a Supply Chain

 The GLN Type represents what is being identified.
 View the GLN Type article for a list of values and definitions.

-These are the transactions in which the location engages.
+These are displayed as Business Attributes in the location detail record.
+These are transactions in which the location engages.
 View the Business Transactions Enabled article for a list of values and definitions.

 The Corporate Relationship defines this GLN's relationship to its parent organization.
 This field is required if the industry is Healthcare.
 View the Location Attribute Definitions article for definitions of each value.